mitranim/stylific/docs-src/templates/indices/patterns.md

 preferably with pre-defined whitespace classes:

 ```
 .pad          -- pads by the default interval
 .pad-05       -- pads by half of the default interval
 .pad-v        -- pads vertically by the default interval
 .pad-v-05     -- pads vertically by half of the default interval
 .pad-ch       -- pads children by the default interval
 .pad-ch-05    -- pads children by half of the default interval
+.pad-ch-v     -- pads children vertically by the default interval
+.pad-ch-v-05  -- pads children vertically by half of the default interval
 ```

 The benefit of this approach is that whitespace never goes out of control and